2018 Aberdeen, Maryland, shooting

-2018 mass shooting in Maryland, U.S.
+Mass shooting in Maryland, U.S.

-On September 20, 2018, four people were shot and killed at a Rite Aid distribution center in Aberdeen, Maryland, United States.
-The shooting occurred 30 mi northeast of Baltimore.
+On September 20, 2018, four people (including the perpetrator) were shot and killed at a Rite Aid distribution center in Aberdeen, Maryland, United States.
 This was the eighth mass shooting in Maryland in 2018, according to the Gun Violence Archive.

 Incident

 At 6:30 am, the suspect entered the facility to report to work as usual.
 However, an altercation occurred when she cut in line to clock in for work.
 She left the facility at 7:21 am and returned to the parking lot at 8:35 am.
 She brought her Glock handgun, a pepper spray, handcuffs, and three magazines.
 She reentered the facility at 8:53 am.
 At 9:05 am, the shooter exited the building through the front door, pulled a hood over her head, before pulling out the handgun.
 The shooting began during breaktime and the first people shot at were a group of people standing outside the building.
 The shooter fired several times at the group, but was only able to fatally shoot Sunday Aguda.
 The shooter then reentered the building and shot Hayleen Reyes to death in the lobby.
 She entered the break room and opened fire on several people eating breakfast, killing Brindra Giri and wounding three men.
-After shooting up the break room, the shooter killed herself with two shots in the head.
+After opening fire in the break room, the shooter killed herself with two shots in the head.

 The Harford County sheriff stated that calls of "shots fired" came from the Rite Aid distribution center at approximately 9:06 am.
 EDT.
 Deputies responded at 9:09 am.
 Officers reportedly never discharged their weapons while responding to the scene.
 Agents from the Baltimore offices of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the FBI responded to the scene.